The Kyoko Selden Memorial Translation Prize in Japanese Literature, Thought, and Society

-With gratitude to our many generous donors and all previous participants, The Department of Asian Studies at Cornell University wishes to announce the eighth and final Kyoko Selden Memorial Prize in Japanese Literature, Thought, and Society.
+With gratitude to our many generous donors and all previous participants, in 2022 the Department of Asian Studies at Cornell University announced the eighth and final Kyoko Selden Memorial Prize in Japanese Literature, Thought, and Society.
 The prize, established in 2014 with contributions from former students, colleagues, and friends, honors the scholarly legacy of Cornell University’s Kyoko Selden (1936-2013).
 A scholar whose work as critic, editor, and translator ranged from engagement with courtly and medieval texts through contemporary Japanese writings addressing urgent social issues, Kyoko Selden was a beloved teacher of broad-ranging scope.
 By offering the award to translations still at the unpublished stage, the Kyoko Selden Translation Prize has been committed to supporting and encouraging translation and publication of Japanese language materials across a similarly broad range.
 Winning submissions have been made available online, when feasible, with the support of the Asia-Pacific Journal: Japan Focus.
-On this occasion, we would also like to thank the Selden family for their constant, generous, and warm support throughout the years when the prize has been awarded.
+We would like to thank the Selden family for their constant, generous, and warm support throughout the years when the prize has been awarded.

 Previous winners